Bounds and Constructions of Locally Repairable Codes: Parity-check Matrix Approach: Parity-check Matrix Approach for LRCs

+The rows in the upper part $H_1$, or \emph{locality-rows}, cover all the $n$ coordinates and ensure locality.
+All locality-rows in $H_1$ have weight at most $r+1$.
+As for the selection procedure, firstly, for the first coordinate, select a codeword from $\mathcal{C}^\bot$ with weight at most $r+1$ to cover it; then, for the first uncovered coordinate, select another codeword from $\mathcal{C}^\bot$ with weight at most $r+1$ to cover it; repeating the procedure iteratively until all the $n$ coordinates are covered and $H_1$ is constructed.
+Let $l$ be the number of rows in $H_1$ (or the number of locality-rows).
+Clearly, these $l$ rows are linearly independent.
+Then, we select some other $n-k-l$ independent codewords from $\mathcal{C}^\bot$ to form the lower part $H_2$, and the construction of $H$ completes.
+The details are given as follows.

-In the line 4 of the $i$-th iteration, by the above Claim 1, such a parity-check equation exists and covers at most $r+1$ symbols.
-Moreover, the $i$-th row covers some coordinates not covered by previous ones, which implies it is independent with them.
-Repeat the choosing procedure step by step to get $l$ independent parity-check equations until all the code symbols are covered.
+In the line 4 of the $i$-th iteration, by the above Claim 1, such a codeword exists and covers at most $r+1$ symbols.
+Moreover, the $i$-th row covers some coordinates not covered by previous ones, which implies that it is linearly independent with them.
+Repeat the choosing procedure to get $l$ independent codewords in $H_1$.
 Clearly, $l\le n-k$ or $l+k\le n$.
 Moreover, since each of the $l$ rows has weight at most $r+1$, $n\le l(r+1)$, which implies $l+k\le l(r+1)$ or $k/r\le l$.
-Thus $l+k\le n$ implies $k/r+k\le n$ or $k/r\le n/(r+1)$.
+Thus, $l+k\le n$ implies $k/r+k\le n$ or $k/r\le n/(r+1)$.
 Combining these, we have

 In the rest of the paper, the rows in $H_1$ are called \emph{locality-rows}.
-Since $l\le n-k$, line 8 is always feasible.
-All parity-check matrices in this paper are obtained through the above procedure.
+Since the number of the locality-rows is $l\le n-k$, line 8 is always feasible.